ovcrash/geoip-attack-map/README.md

 ### Bugs, Feedback, and Questions
 If you find any errors or bugs, please let me know.
 Questions and feedback are also welcome, and can be sent to mcmay.web@gmail.com, or open an issue in this repository.
+- Current bug that i need to fix, but since my coding skills are limited i'm having a hard time.
+The webSocketServer.js is always only eating up RAM on the server, until the thing breaks.
+Probably a memory leak in the code some where.
+So you are welcome to fix it! :o)